 On flip side in retirement you assume responsibility for entertaining yourself and finding personal fulfillment.
 It is all up to you.
 When I first retired I missed having goals to strive for.
 I was used to spending my day focused on doing whatever it took to get me to my end of the month targets.
 Now retired, no one was telling me what I needed to achieve.
 It was a bit disconcerting and for a time I felt lost.

 Before long I realized if I valued having goals to pursue it was up to me to set them.
-I started by setting a series of weekly fitness goals, nothing too extreme but something to work toward.
+I started by setting a series of weekly fitness goals, nothing too extreme but something to work toward with the help of the best testosterone supplements.
 Ride the stationary bike two times a week, life weights two times a week, and do yoga two times a week.
 My wife and I do not typically make resolutions for the New Year – we try to keep it together throughout the year.
 But this year we added a goal to walk 20 miles per week.
 It is a great way to explore the neighborhood, enjoy the Pacific Coast hikes and spend time together doing something we both love.
 I have other goals in the areas of learning new piano pieces, practicing French, and figuring out what vegetables will grow best in our soon-to-be new garden.

 As long as you are physically and financially able, the early years of retirement can be enjoyed to the maximum.
 You are healthy, you have time, and you are excited to explore the new freedom from work.
 It is time to travel, play, explore and enjoy.
 As you venture further in to your retirement aging becomes your constant companion.
 It can be a bit more challenging to do those little things you previously took for granted.
 Your tolerance can begin to diminish impacting plans to travel or venture outside of what you are comfortable with.
 Some things you used to love just require too much effort.
 If you let it overwhelm, you might find yourself withdrawing from life.